-We promote 'British Values' through our spiritual, moral, social and cultural education these permeate through the school's curriculum as well as being taught discretely and support the development of the 'whole child'.
+We promote 'British Values' through our spiritual, moral, social and cultural education which permeates through the school's curriculum and supports the development of the 'whole child'.

 We recognise that such development is most successful when those values and attitudes are promoted by all the staff and provide a model of behaviour for our pupils.